Stephen Conroy

 Stephen Michael Conroy (born 18 January 1963) is an Australian former politician who was an Australian Labor Party member of the Senate from 1996 to 2016, representing the state of Victoria.
 He served as a minister in the Rudd and Gillard governments.
 He resigned from the Senate in September 2016.
-He has since worked as a lobbyist, political commentator and football administrator.
+He has since worked as a lobbyist, political commentator and soccer administrator.

 Early life

 Conroy was born in Ely, Cambridgeshire in the United Kingdom.
 His parents both worked at an air force base, where his mother Jean worked as a radar technician and his father Bill as a sergeant.
 In December 1973 the Conroys moved to Canberra, Australia, where he attended Daramalan College.
 He obtained a Bachelor of Economics at the Australian National University in Canberra.
 His involvement in student politics was minimal, although he helped organise a rally against student fees.